samandajimmy/go-boilerplate/README.md

 2. Configure project. see [Configuration Section](#Configuration) for details:

 3. Init Database

-   Once `.env` has been configured, initiate database:
+   Once config file has been configured, initiate database:

    ```bash

    # Create database if not exists
    make db